-As of March 31, 2017 and December 31, 2016, the Company had cash and cash equivalents of \$102 million and \$106 million, respectively.
-As of March 31, 2017, approximately \$87 million of our cash and cash equivalents were maintained in the accounts of our various foreign subsidiaries and, if such amounts were transferred among countries or repatriated to the U.S., may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during which such decisions were made.
+As of March 31, 2018 and December 31, 2017, the Company had cash and cash equivalents of \$80 million and \$98 million, respectively.
+As of March 31, 2018, approximately \$68 million of our cash and cash equivalents were maintained in the accounts of our various foreign subsidiaries.
+The Company has not and does not anticipate the need to repatriate funds to the United States to satisfy domestic liquidity needs arising in the ordinary course of business, including liquidity needs associated with domestic debt service requirements.
+The cash is considered permanently reinvested and, except for the Tax Cuts and Jobs Act's one-time transition tax, no additional provision for U.S. federal and state income taxes has been made.
+If our foreign cash was repatriated, it would be subject to additional U.S. federal and state taxes (subject to an adjustment for foreign tax credits) and withholding taxes payable in various foreign countries, where applicable.
 We currently have the intent and ability to permanently reinvest the cash held by our foreign subsidiaries and there are currently no plans for the repatriation of such amounts.

-At March 31, 2017, the Company had \$82 million of borrowings against its revolving credit facility.
+At March 31, 2018, the Company had \$175 million of borrowings against its revolving credit facility.
 The credit facility contains usual and customary affirmative and negative covenants for credit facilities of this type including financial covenants.
-As of March 31, 2017, the Company was in compliance with all covenants.
+As of March 31, 2018, the Company was in compliance with all covenants.
 We continuously monitor compliance with debt covenants.
 A default, if not waived or amended, would prevent the Company from taking certain actions, such as incurring additional debt.

-The following table summarizes our net cash flows provided by operating activities, net cash used in investing activities and net cash provided by financing activities for the periods presented (in millions):
+The following table summarizes our net cash flows used in operating activities, net cash used in investing activities and net cash provided by financing activities for the periods presented (in millions):

-Three Months Ended March 31, 20 17 2016 Net cash provided by (used in) operating activities \$ (21) \$ 89 Net cash provided by (used in) investing activities (2) Net cash provided by (used in) financing activities 16 (57)
+Th Three Months Ended March 31, 20 )18 2017 Net cash used in operating activities \$ (30) \$ (21) Net cash used in investing activities (1) (2) Net cash provided by financing activities 13 16